victorqribeiro/monteCarlo/README.md

 ## About

 Draw an image, run the monte carlo method to calculate it's area.
 Increase or decrese the number of samples used in the simulation.
+I have written a similar code that runs the simulation several times and get the mean of them all.
+I like this one better.

 ## How to use it